Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 Fix render issues for vertical Source Han fonts.
 *How to Use:* Typeset under libass, use [zf.split](https://github.com/TypesettingTools/zeref-Aegisub-Scripts?tab=readme-ov-file#--macro-splits-text-by-)'s „Splits Text By Chars“ feature, then apply this snippets using [99%Tags](#aka99percenttags).
 *Limitations:* Only supports signs without perspective. `\pos` correction only supports `\an1`, `\an4` and `\an7`.
+*Notes:* Supporting signs with `\frz\fax` would probably be fairly easy.
+Send me a message if you need it.

 ## tkinter_alternatives